christopheribeling/portfolio/README.md

-# portfolio
+# Read Me
-A site set up to teach Github pages for class I am TAing.
+This is a practice site set up to teach Github pages